dakzilla/strongpass/README.md

 `Dakzilla\Strongpass\StrongpassServiceProvider::class`

 ## Usage
-Use dependency injection to receive an instance of `Dakzilla\Strongpass` in your class, as such:
+Use dependency injection to receive an instance of `Dakzilla\Strongpass\Strongpass` in your class, as such:

 ```
-use Dakzilla\Strongpass;
+use Dakzilla\Strongpass\Strongpass;

 class MyClass {